A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the testicles.

 Varicoceles may cause the testicle to be smaller.
 It may also contribute to male infertility by reducing sperm quality and/or quantity.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Varicoceles are usually easily diagnosed by exam.
 Your doctor may recommend tests to confirm varicoceles or rule out other conditions.

 Tests may include: